 Spend time with them

 Your beardie missed you!
 Your bearded dragon very quickly gets accustomed to seeing the people in your home on a regular basis.
 When you suddenly stop showing up, it is stressful for them.
+Luckily, beardies are solitary creatures and prefer being alone.
+It’s really not that big a deal if they don’t see you for a few days!

 Once you get them fed and bathed, take some time to hold them and hang out with them.
 Watch some tv or a movie with them on your shoulder.
 Hold them and stroke their heads and under their chins.